Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Minimal Markov basis for the main effect models of fractional factorial designs of resolution

 for some distinct $i_1,i_2,i_3,i_4 \in \{1,\ldots,k\}$.
-Our main theorem is as follows. \begin{theorem} A minimal Markov basis for $M'$ of the main effect model of $2^{p-1}$ fractional factorial design of resolution $p$ is constructed as the set of square-free degree $2$ moves. \end{theorem}
+Our main theorem is as follows. \begin{theorem} A minimal Markov basis for $M'$ of the main effect model of a $2^{p-1}$ fractional factorial design of resolution $p$ is constructed as a set of square-free degree-$2$ moves. \end{theorem}

-To show this theorem, we prepare necessary notation.
-We treat the frequency vector $\Bx \in \mathbb{N}^k$ as the $(p-1)$-dimensional contingency table, i.e., $2^{p-1}$ table.
-Write the levels of each axis as $\{0,1\}$ and let
+In order to prove this theorem, we introduce the necessary notation.
+We treat the frequency vector $\Bx \in \mathbb{N}^k$ as a $(p-1)$-dimensional contingency table, i.e., a $2^{p-1}$ table.
+Denote the levels of each axis as $\{0,1\}$, and let